 More than half of foreign bribery cases occurred to obtain a public procurement contract (OECD, Foreign Bribery Report 2014).

 More than 3 out of 10 companies that have participated in a public tender say corruption prevented them from winning (Flash Eurobarometer 428, 2015).

 FIGHTING CORRUPTION IN PUBLIC PROCUREMENT

-- Unethical practices can occur in all phases of the public procurement cycle (pre-tendering, tendering and post-award phases).
-However, each phase may be prone to specific finds of integrity risks.
+Unethical practices can occur in all phases of the public procurement cycle (pre-tendering, tendering and post-award phases).
+However, each phase may be prone to specific kinds of integrity risks.

 Fighting corruption and enhancing integrity in public procurement cannot be summarized into one simple mechanism due to public procurement’s complicated structure and multiple risks areas.